HoudiniGraphql/houdini/packages/houdini-plugin-svelte-global-stores/README.md

 ```

-One configuration option is available:
+Configuration option is available:
 - `prefix` (optional, default: `GQL_`): The default prefix of your global stores.
 This lets your editor provide autocompletion with just a few characters.
+- `storesToGenerate` (optional, default: `['Mutation', 'Subscription', 'Fragment']`).
+Note that by default, 'Query' is omitted on purpose.

 ## Usage